harryfornasier/code-conductors-trainline/README.md

 ## Functionality

-There is not much functionality and only 4 screens.
+There is not much functionality and only 4 pages.
 But in my opinion it includes some pretty impressive CSS